-In her role as a career counselor she has enjoyed helping students identify their strengths and helping them to explore common threads within different fields of study that could lead them to the right career path.
+Cenaiyda joined the Career Services team at SHSU in 2008.
+Her emphasis is in the area of Career Exploration and Development.
+She oversees and manages the Career Counseling Team to include the Career Counselor liaison program which serves the College of Education, College of Criminal Justice, and College of Business Administration.
+Cenaiyda has a Bachelor of Science in Psychology from Sam Houston State University and a Master of Science in Counseling from University of Houston Clear-Lake.
+Cenaiyda is fully licensed as a professional counselor by the Texas State Board of Examiners of Professional Counselors and also holds her NCC license by the National Board for Certified Counselors, Inc. In her role as a career counselor she has enjoyed helping students identify their strengths and helping them to explore common threads within different fields of study that could lead them to the right career path.
 As a counselor she feels honored to be able to listen to the stories of so many students as they cross the threshold from high school graduation to college graduation.
 Her greatest challenge and motivator is better understanding the struggles of students and young professionals in transition and working together to bridge the gap that leads to success.
-Some of the services that she provides include career counseling and interpreting career assessments to include the Myers Briggs Type Indicator and the Strong Interest Inventory.
-She also works with students on creating effective resumes and developing strong interviewing skills that best reflect who they genuinely are and what they bring to the table.
+She enjoys developing programming for students and staff to help them grow personally and professionally in order to become better advocates of their careers.